wallaby-rails/wallaby-rails/docs/route.md

 > since 5.2.0

-Wallaby can be also used for singular resourceful actions (new/create/show/edit/update/destroy).
+Wallaby can be also used for singular resourcesful actions (new/create/show/edit/update/destroy).
 For example, for a model `Profile`, singular resource routes can be declared as:

 ```ruby
 # config/routes.rb